 As part of its broader commitment to research on lung diseases, the NHLBI leads and supports research and programs on chronic obstructive pulmonary disease (COPD) in the United States and around the world.
-Research supported by the NHLBI has shown that certain treatments and lifestyle changes, such as quitting smoking, can help people with COPD stay more active and slow the progression of COPD.
+Research supported by the NHLBI has shown that certain treatments and lifestyle changes, such as quitting smoking, can help people with COPD stay more active and slow the progression of.
 Current studies look at the potential benefits of treating COPD in its earliest stages.

 NHLBI research that really made a difference

-- COPD National Action Plan: The NHLBI, with input from federal and nonfederal partners, developed a COPD National Action Plan to guide nationwide efforts to reduce the burden of COPD.
+- COPD National Action Plan: The NHLBI, with input from federal and nonfederal partners, developed the COPD National Action Plan to guide nationwide efforts to reduce the burden of COPD.
 The goals of the plan include improved diagnosis, prevention, and treatment; improved surveillance and analysis of COPD public health data; and enhanced research to better understand and control the disease.

 - Awareness and care guidelines: In 1998, the NHLBI helped launch the Global Initiative for Chronic Obstructive Lung Disease (GOLD) to promote worldwide COPD awareness.
 In 2001, the first GOLD workshop report provided the initial guidelines for the diagnosis and management of COPD.
-GOLD, which now operates independently from NHLBI, currently publishes annual reports to update these guidelines in line with new research findings.
+GOLD, which now operates independently from the NHLBI, currently publishes annual reports to update these guidelines in line with new research findings.
 GOLD has also published educational materials for healthcare providers and for people who have COPD.

-- Lung volume reduction surgery: The National Emphysema Treatment Trial (NETT) was the first multi-center trial to study whether a surgical procedure called lung volume reduction surgery (LVRS) is a safe and effective treatment for patients who have COPD with emphysema as its main component.
+- Lung volume reduction surgery: The National Emphysema Treatment Trial (NETT) was the first multi-center trial to study whether a surgical procedure called lung volume reduction surgery (LVRS) was a safe and effective treatment for patients who have COPD with emphysema as its main component.
 Emphysema is a condition caused by damage to the walls between the air sacs in the lungs.
-The results showed that LVRS can help improve breathing and quality of life in people who have emphysema in the upper part of their lungs and who cannot get enough oxygen during physical activity.
+The trial results showed that LVRS can help improve breathing and quality of life in people who have emphysema in the upper part of their lungs and who cannot get enough oxygen during physical activity.
 These results have helped doctors recommend the right treatment options for people who have COPD.